mathworks/docmaker/tbx/docerdoc/index.md

 You should package the generated files, and optionally the source files, for distribution.

-From R2022b, you may wish to automate the publishing steps using the [MATLAB Build Tool](https://uk.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
+From R2022b, you may wish to automate these steps using the [MATLAB Build Tool](https://uk.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).

 ## Support

-Doc'er is not a MathWorks supported product, but is supported by its author and his colleagues on a *best efforts* basis.

-If you have problems, suggestions, or other comments, please contact the [author](https://uk.mathworks.com/matlabcentral/profile/authors/16247).
+Doc'er is not a MathWorks supported product, but support is provided by the [author](https://uk.mathworks.com/matlabcentral/profile/authors/16247) and his colleagues on a *best efforts* basis, so please get in touch if you have problems, suggestions, or other comments.
 MathWorks staff can raise issues directly in [GitLab](https://insidelabs-git.mathworks.com/dsampson/docer).

 ## See also